lehtisa/tuni_meep_doc/docs/source/reflection_and_refraction.rst

     \frac{1}{f}=(n-1)\left(\frac{1}{R_{1}}-\frac{1}{R_{2}}+\frac{(n-1)d}{nR_{1}R_{2}}\right)

 In this simulation we have a simple case where only one of the surfaces is spherical, while the other one is flat.
-Thus :math:`R_{2}=\infty` and the equation simplify to
+Thus :math:`R_{2}=\infty` and the equation simplify to:

 .. math::

     f=\frac{R_{1}}{n-1}

 The focal length is the length in the plot where the maximum intensity is reached.
 There is some error compared to Lens-Maker's equation because Lens-Maker's equation is based on geometrical optics, where MEEP does wave optics.
-MEEP takes into account effects such as diffraction, interference and near-field effects.
-Also reflection at the lens could cause error.
+MEEP takes into account effects such as diffraction, interference, near-field effects and reflection at the lens' surface.
+In our simulation the size of lens is only around 10 times the wavelength so the lens we consider is microscopic, which causes these phenomena have more effect.
+MEEP could be used to simulate larger lens, but the simulation times might grow long.
+In MEEP the legths are defined as fractions so by keeping the geometry the same and increasing frequency (decreasing wavelength) of the source we can simulate larger lens size.
+The resolution used in the simulation can limit the accuracy.
+When increasing the frequency, we need to increase the resolution to keep the results reasonable.
 Lens-Maker's equation assumes paraxial approximation.
-Thus the there is more error for thicker lens with larger radius where the angle of incidence is larger.
-The resolution used in the simulation can also limit the accuracy.
+Thus the there is more error for thicker lens with smaller radius where the angle of incidence is larger.

 Demo 2: Luneburg lens
 =====================